Swami and Friends: Summary

-Rajam and Swaminathan start a cricket club, gathering friends together for practice after school, in which Swami is chronically tardy due to his relatively late-afternoon dismissal from Board High School.
+Inspired by the Marylebone Cricket Club, Rajam and Swami decide to create their own—the 'Malgudi Cricket Club' (MCC)—gathering friends together for practice after school, in which Swami is chronically tardy due to his relatively late-afternoon dismissal from Board High School.
 With a match scheduled, Swami pleads with his new headmaster to allow him to leave class early; he refuses.
 An undeterred Swami is caught committing truancy after asking a doctor to write a note of absence and is beaten and expelled by the headmaster.

 Now expelled from two schools, and fearing his father's wrath at home, Swami runs away from town.
 Becoming lost and hungry, Swami regrets his decision.
 Meanwhile, Swami's father attempts to locate his missing son.
 Swami is discovered by a man carrying a cart who promptly contacts his parents.
 Swami's relief at returning home turns to dismay when his friends report that they have lost their cricket game, and Rajam declares the end of their friendship.

-One night, Mani informs Swami that Rajam and his family are relocating to another city.
+One night, Mani informs Swami that Rajam and his family are relocating to Trichinopoly.
 Swami wakes up early the next day to attempt to reconcile and bid his farewell to Rajam, gifting him a copy of Hans Christen Anderson's Fairy Tales.
 He asks Rajam, as the train speeds away, if he would ever return, but his reply is drowned out by the sound of the locomotive.
 Swami weeps, wondering if Rajam would ever think of him again.
+Mani assures Swami that Rajam will write to him, which Swami doubts.
+Mani claims that he had given Swami's address to Rajam, but is unable to recollect it when Swami questions him.